kawoou/AnyDate/README.md

 * [x] Compare dates with math operators.
 * [x] Simple component operations for the date.
 * [x] Support period class for time.

+## FAQ

+* Looks like SwiftDate?
+  - SwiftDate is a support library for Date, AnyDate can completely replace Date.